CFN-softbio/VISION/frontend/README.md

 Take care when installing Python at the system level, as on Linux you have to make sure that it does not override the default `python3` as it can brick the system.
 When on Linux, the [pyenv](#alternative-pyenv-manager-linux) package is recommended.
 1. Download and install Python 3.12.7 (different versions might work, but mostly untested)
-2. Create a virtual environment (with name e.g. venv) in the root folder using your desired Python version.
+2. Create a virtual environment in the root folder using your desired Python version.
    ```bash
    python -m venv .venv  # you might have to use `python3.12` instead of `python`
    ```